RVC-Project/Retrieval-based-Voice-Conversion-WebUI/docs/en/README.en.md

 ### 3. Download the required files for the rmvpe vocal pitch extraction algorithm

-If you want to use the latest RMVPE vocal pitch extraction algorithm, you need to download the pitch extraction model parameters and place them in the RVC root directory.
+If you want to use the latest RMVPE vocal pitch extraction algorithm, you need to download the pitch extraction model parameters and place them in `assets/rmvpe`.

 - [rmvpe.pt](https://huggingface.co/lj1995/VoiceConversionWebUI/blob/main/rmvpe.pt)
 	```bash